-I've always used Loren's death as a reason to NOT have a passcode on my phone.
+I've always used Loren's death as a reason to NOT have a pass code on my phone.
 But now I've learned there's a better way - a way which is applicable to most everyone.
 If you have an iPhone, you should set up your emergency contact information so anyone will be able to access it, anytime.
 (Don't have an iPhone?
-These types of apps also exist for Androids and Windows Phones.)
+These types of apps also exist for Androids and Windows Phones, and iPhone has recently added a new SOS feature as well).
 Here's how:

 Find the health app on your iPhone: